 The background evidence to-date shows that women living with HIV are 3 to 6 times more likely to develop cervical cancer than the general female population.
 They are also at greater risk of developing anal, vaginal, oropharyngeal and vulvar cancers.
 Studies have shown that the incidence of invasive anal cancer in women living with HIV could be anywhere between 7 to 28 times higher than in the general female population.
 Those who have had other HPV-associated cancers (cervical, vaginal, vulvar or oropharyngeal cancer) as well as those who have received a solid organ transplant are at higher risk for developing anal cancer.
 There is evidence to suggest that if HPV is present anywhere in the genital tract, it can be spread to the anal tract by non-sexual behaviours like front-to-back wiping after using the toilet.
 Therefore, it’s a misconception that anal sexual activity is the only risk factor for anal HPV infection.

 Female Condom – FC2

 The area of sexual and reproductive health and wellbeing incorporating the female condom FC2 has been one of Femfatales’ main focus since 2011 advocating for the issues around availability, affordability and accessibility across Australia.
 Our FC2 postcard campaign entitled “Give your vagina a choice” which was promoted at the International AIDS Conference happening in Melbourne in July 2014.

 Resources for women around HIV

 HIV FUTURES 8 – Women Living with HIV in Australia

 HIV Futures 8 is a survey about the health and wellbeing of people living with HIV in Australia published by the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University.
-Download HIV FUTURES 8 [PDF]
+Download HIV FUTURES 8 survey results [PDF]